NaturalHistoryMuseum/river-dolphin-convergence/README.md

 We then added landmarks to these to create TPS files that are used in all subsequent analyses.
 The TPS files are available in this repo (unscaled in the `rawdata/` folder and scaled with some landmarks removed in the `data/` folder), but can also be downloaded from the [NHM Data Portal](http://dx.doi.org/10.5519/0082274).

-If you use the data please cite the Data Portal DOI: 10.5519/0082274.
+> If you use the data please cite as follows: Charlotte E. Page \& Natalie Cooper (2017).
+Dataset: Crania and mandible data from 'river dolphins' and other odontocetes.
+Natural History Museum Data Portal (data.nhm.ac.uk). [http://dx.doi.org/10.5519/0082274](http://dx.doi.org/10.5519/0082274).

 ## Analyses